mre/endler.dev/content/2021/codeprints/index.md

 they have one thing in common: they were **super fun** to build! 🤩 It's motivating to look back at those achievements sometimes...
 That print of 2020 pretty much encapsulates those feelings for me.
+(Note the greener spots in August and September, which is when we launched analysis-tools and the days in December when we built codeprints.)

 {{ figure(src="vertical.jpg", caption="My coding year in review using our new vertical layout.<br />Here's to